-H-1B Visa for Professionals – Most Need to File April 1.
-The H-1B is a temporary (non-immigrant) employer-sponsored visa for professional workers.
-The H-1B can be issued for up to 3 years, and then extended for an additional three years, for a tota…
+H-1B Visa for Professionals The H-1B is a temporary (non-immigrant) employer-sponsored visa for professional workers.
+The H-1B can be issued for up to 3 years, and then extended for an additional three years, for a total of six years in H-1B status.…

 Read More